GooFit/GooFit/docs/documentation.md

 require a CUDA-capable graphics card to run on, with compute capability at least 2.1.
 Further, you will need nVidia's CUDA SDK 7.0 or better, in particular the `nvcc` compiler.
-Aside from this, GooFit is known to compile and run on Fedora 14, Ubuntu 12.04, and OSX 10.8.4.
-It has been tested on the Tesla, Fermi, and Kepler generations of nVidia GPUs.
+Aside from this, GooFit is known to compile and run on Fedora 14, Ubuntu 12.04, RHEL 6.9, RHEL 7.4, and OSX 10.8.4.
+It has been tested mostly on the Tesla product line of Fermi, Kepler, and Pascal generations of nVidia GPUs.

 Getting started
 ---------------